-CBN GROUP WEIGHT PER KPI (%)
+CBN GROUP WEIGHT PER KPI (units)

 Label Risk Takers Control Function

-CBN Group financial performance 15% 15%
+CBN Group financial performance 0.1500 0.1500

-CBN Group non-financial performance 15% 15%
+CBN Group non-financial performance 0.1500 0.1500

-Individual performance 70% 70%
+Individual performance 0.7000 0.7000

-Total 100% 100%
+Total 0.1000 0.1000

 Performance criteria never encourage irresponsible risk-taking.
+Current and future risks are taken into account in the remuneration process via the above objectives and targets.
 The performance review at the end of the year results in a final assessment, which will be the basis for any variable remuneration staff might receive.